Popular Biker Attractions Draw Motorcyclists to Austin

 - The state of Texas does not require by law for motorcycle riders to wear helmets, but the NHTSA estimates that helmets are 37% effective in preventing fatalities in motorcycle accidents.

 Among many injuries caused by motorcycle accidents including paralysis, need for amputations, or even death, closed head injuries can occur when a motorcyclist is not wearing a helmet.
-Many brain and closed head injuries can go undetected, so if you are in a motorcycle accident, it is best to get checked by a doctor immediately.
+Many brain and closed head injuries can go undetected, so if you are in a motorcycle accident, consider getting checked by a doctor immediately.
 The majority of motorcycle accidents involve another vehicle, many due to other drivers’ negligence or carelessness.

 Austin police are also asking all drivers, whether on two wheels or four, to drive carefully this weekend.
 Extra traffic, an influx of visitors, and alcohol may create dangerous conditions on the road, making it even more critical to be aware of one’s surroundings.